rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 Friends in Dublin
 7B16.2.
 Transcribe contents from the title page if they are presented there formally and have not been transcribed as part of the title and statement of responsibility area.
-In such cases, follow the word “Contents” with a colon and the parenthetical phrase “(from t.p.).”
+In such cases, follow the word "Contents" with a colon and the parenthetical phrase "(from t.p.)."
 If a formal statement of contents is not present on the title page, take contents from the head of the parts to which they refer, or, if this is not feasible, from any contents list, etc., that is present.
 For publications in two or more volumes, transcribe the volume or part designations